tower-rs/tower/guides/building-a-middleware-from-scratch.md

 services to implement `Clone` such that you can convert the `&mut self` given to `Service::call` into an owned `self` that can be moved into the response future, if necessary.
 We should therefore add `#[derive(Clone)]` to our struct.
-We should also drive `Debug` while we're at it:
+We should also derive `Debug` while we're at it:

 ```rust
 #[derive(Debug, Clone)]